Got questions? We've got answers!

 All Beef and most Pork products are restocked regularly each week, typically by Friday evening.
 So if you're eyeing some steaks or a bundle that is out of stock, your best bet is to check back on Friday late afternoon or Saturday morning!

 Other products from our further-away producers are restocked semi-frequently via freight shipments.
 Some of these products, like duck or ham, are more seasonal.
 If you're curious about restock timeline on a specific product or whether we'll be restocking a product that is no longer listed, send a message to email@example.com to ask and we'll let you know as best we can!

 Ridiculously high ones.
 Please visit our Standards page for details.

-Our standards for animal care, sustainability, and safety are ridiculously high.
+You can see all the protocols for each product listed on the right side of the product's page!
+Click on the protocol for a description of it.
+If you don't see the certification you're looking for, please rest assured that our standards for animal care, sustainability, and safety are ridiculously high.
 We’re confident that whatever you’re looking for, you will find it in our products - and if you’re still unsure, we welcome you to come visit the farm and processing facilities.

 There are so many answers to this question.

 1. Great ranching practices = Happy, well-fed animals = Fantastic meat.